LEADING OFF: Vlad takes his cuts, Braves hit the road

 Closer Corey Knebel’s return from the COVID-related injured list meant the end of 28-year-old journeyman reliever Jeff Singer’s brief time with his hometown Phillies.

-”He got to fulfill a lifetime dream, and I think that was a special day for him,” Phillies manager Joe Girardi said. ”It could be just the start of things to come.”
+”He got to fulfill a lifetime dream, and I think that was a special day for him,” Girardi said. ”It could be just the start of things to come.”

 —